 Other notable names on the questionable list include Abby Dahlkemper (back), Tobin Heath (knee surgery) and Christen Press (torn ACL), who revealed in March that she’s had three surgeries in the last eight months on her knee.
 Andonovski previously confirmed Sam Mewis as likely unavailable after undergoing a second knee surgery.

 USWNT on course to face England in 2023 Women’s World Cup final

 The draw for the 2023 FIFA Women’s World Cup was announced in October, with the U.S. women and their perennial foe England on opposite sides of the bracket.
 The U.S. is aiming to become the first team in either the women’s or men’s game to win three successive World Cups, after taking the title in 2015 and 2019.
-But they face a battle in their Group E pairings, which includes the Netherlands, whom they beat in the final in Lyon, France, four years ago.
+But they face a battle in their Group E pairings, which include Vietnam, Portugal and Netherlands, whom they beat in the final in Lyon, France, four years ago.

 The USWNT World Cup group schedule (all times ET):

 - Friday, July 21: USA vs. Vietnam, 9 p.m.
 ET at Eden Park (Auckland, N.Z.)

 - Wednesday, July 26: USA vs. Netherlands, 9 p.m. at Wellington Regional Stadium (Wellington, N.Z.)